janet-lang/janet-lang.org/md/syntax.md

 ## Symbols

-Janet symbols are represented a sequence of alphanumeric characters not starting with a digit or a colon.
+Janet symbols are represented as a sequence of alphanumeric characters not starting with a digit or a colon.
 They can also contain the characters
 \!, @, $, \%, \^, \&, \*, -, \_, +, =, \|, \~, :, \<, \>, ., \?, \\, /, as
 well as any Unicode codepoint not in the ASCII range.